 How do I care for my Oilskin garment?

-The following care instructions will help prolong the life of your Oilskin garment.
-Before you buy one of our coats or jackets, please make sure you choose the right size as stretched seams may allow water to penetrate.
+Before you purchase one of our coats or jackets, please ensure the correct size is selected to avoid excessive stretching at the seams that may allow water to penetrate.

-• Follow the washing/care instructions attached to the inside of the garment
+- Follow the washing/care instructions attached to the inside of the garment

-• Do not wash with detergent or hot water as this removes the oil and wax which are crucial to the Oilskin’s waterproofing qualities
+- Do not wash with detergent or hot water as this removes the oil and wax which are crucial to the Oilskin’s waterproofing qualities

-• When the garment gets dirty, brush off dirt or sponge down with cold water
+- When the garment gets dirty, brush off dirt or sponge down with cold water

-• When garment is extremely dirty, hand wash in cold water
+- When garment is extremely dirty, hand wash in cold water

 If the garment requires a complete clean, we recommend using our Wool/Oilskin Detergent or pure soap (please note, the garment will require reproofing if it is washed using soap or detergent as these will wash out the waterproofing qualities):

 - After washing, rinse well (we suggest hanging the garment outside on clothesline and hosing down)

 - Hang in a well-ventilated area until completely dry

 - Do not hang on radiators, expose to naked flame or use artificial heat to dry

 - Once completely dry, the garment will require reproofing with our Re-proofer Wax